rhubarbgroup/email-address-encoder/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-A lightweight plugin to protect email addresses from email-harvesting robots by encoding them into decimal and hexadecimal entities.
+A lightweight plugin that protects email addresses from email-harvesting robots, by encoding them into decimal and hexadecimal entities.

 == Description ==

-A lightweight plugin to protect plain email addresses and mailto links from email-harvesting robots by encoding them into decimal and hexadecimal entities.
+A lightweight plugin that protects plain email addresses and mailto links from email-harvesting robots, by encoding them into decimal and hexadecimal entities.
 Has an effect on the posts, pages, comments, excerpts, text widgets and other filtered content.
 Works without JavaScript — just simple spam protection.

 To see whether all your email addresses are properly protected, use the free [page scanner](https://encoder.till.im/scanner?utm_source=wp-plugin&amp;utm_medium=readme) tool.